Chart Color Schemes

 The exceptional employment performance in Sheidow Park - Trott Park places it among Australia's strongest labour markets

-Sheidow Park - Trott Park has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 2.2% as of September 2025, lower than Greater Adelaide's 3.9%.
+Sheidow Park - Trott Park's workforce is skilled with well-represented essential services sectors.
+The unemployment rate was 2.2% as of September 2025, with an estimated employment growth of 3.6% over the past year.
+This rate is 1.8% below Greater Adelaide's rate of 3.9%.

 Frequently Asked Questions - Employment